The Channel Islands Co-Operative Society

 The Channel Islands Co-operative Society Ltd (CICS) operates at the forefront of one of the most dynamic and progressive retail societies in the British Isles.

 CICS food business operates from ten locations in Jersey and eight in Guernsey.
-Focusing on providing a tailored, yet flexible service, the Society take great pride in ensuring CICS members and customers are able to buy the very best fresh, packaged and ambient foods at a fair price.
+Focusing on providing a tailored, yet flexible service, the Society takes great pride in ensuring CICS members and customers are able to buy the very best fresh, packaged and ambient foods at a fair price.
 They constantly review their procedures, operation, and the technologies employed to maintain market share and exceed customer expectations.

 See How The Streetwise Business Solution Helps CICS